 “I’d like to share a personal dream.
 A dream that one day children will be told, ‘like Polio, there once was a disease called diabetes.
 With your help, that dream may become a reality.” – Maurice Hertzfeld, testifying at the 1975 National Commission on Diabetes

-Rob Hertzfeld was 14 years old when he was diagnosed with T1D in 1972.
+Rob Hertzfeld was 14 years old when he was diagnosed with type 1 diabetes (T1D) in 1972.
 Most people living with T1D only lived to be 40 years old back then.
 Imagine learning your child has a disease that will change his life, and yours, forever.

 Rob spent the next two weeks in the hospital learning how to give himself injections and control his disease.
 Life after that meant daily urine tests, hoping the test strip wouldn’t change color, that he wasn’t “spilling sugar.”
 His parents, Gladys and Maurice, were determined to make sure their son would live a long and healthy life.
 They devoted themselves to finding the cause and cure.